arj03/ssb-exporter/README.md

  - import-data.js: syncs a feed with a local folder, importing missing messages and blobs
  - extract-mirrors.js: looks through your friends trying to find mirrors
  - sync-mirrors.js: Uses extract-mirrors to find mirrors, followed by syncing all feeds locally

+Furthermore this was a playground for alternative ways of mirroring content (static http) through bots.

 How do you publish a mirror?